2006 California Boating Safety Report

 Section 4: Boating Safety Education Programs

-The Safety and Education Units have two primary objectives to support the California Department of Boating and Waterways’ mission:
+The Safety and Education Units have two primary objectives to support the California Division of Boating and Waterways’ mission:

 - To provide accessible boating safety education for youths and adults

 - To educate and protect youth operators by developing and distributing boating and aquatic safety material through California schools.

 DBW relies on partnerships with several organizations (educational institutions, aquatic centers, the U.S. Coast Guard Auxiliary and the U.S. Power Squadrons) to provide boating safety education.
 DBW provides educational institutions with free course materials on boating and aquatic safety.
 Aquatic centers that offer on-the-water safety education are eligible for Department grants and scholarships.
 Last year, these partnerships provided over 573,000 individuals with boating safety education.

 DBW developed the AquaSMART curriculum to educate school-age children about aquatic and boating safety.
 The elementary school program has a three-part series for K-2, 3-5, and 6-8 grades.
 Course materials cover ten basic boating and aquatic safety lessons.
 Nearly 260,000 elementary school students benefitted from the AquaSMART education programs in 2006.

 DBW also disseminates the AquaSMART Boating program for high school students.
 Key safety concerns identified by accident statistics are incorporated into the curriculum.
 Four types of boating are addressed: personal watercraft, power boating, sailing, and paddling.
 The course is available to schools, aquatic centers, and youth organizations which served about 15,000 youths in 2006.

 AquaSMART Curriculum Revision